Howard Chiam

 Wireframes and protoype.

-of a pun-based mnemonics generator to help you remember words, as a
+Live prompting demo to generate pun-based mnemonics to help you remember words, as

 Click inside the following demo and then try using just your